enishoca/pimatic-mochad-monitor/README.md

 pimatic-mochad-simple
 ======================

-Connects [pimatic](http://pimatic.org) to [mochad](http://sourceforge.net/apps/mediawiki/mochad) (an X10-controller controller) and monitors all X10 devices and sensors.
+Sends and recieves X10 commands and events from [pimatic](http://pimatic.org) through mochad [mochad](http://sourceforge.net/apps/mediawiki/mochad) (an X10-controller controller) for X10 devices and sensors.

 #### Description
+This plugin allows you to recieve and send command to/from X10 devices.

 pimatic-mochad-simple gives you the abililty to monitor activity of your X-10 connected devices and sensors via RF (433 Mhz) and powerline (PL) interfaces.
-Mochad already translates the X10 activity to plain text format, this plugin simply listens to Mochad and logs that activity to a file.
-You can then use the [pimatic-log-reader](https://pimatic.org/plugins/pimatic-log-reader) plugin to parse the log and create devices and attributes and use the excellent pimatic rules engine to drive other things.
+Mochad already translates the X10 activity to plain text format, this plugin simply sets a device attribute to reflect the commands.
+You can then use the excellent pimatic rules engine to drive other things.

 X-10 has been around forever, I have used X-10 equipment for over 20 years. and there is lot inexpensive X-10 equipment in circulation.
 However, mantaining true state of X-10 devices in software has always been challenging and buggy.
 There are also connectivity issues and endless frustration with getting the X-10 signals especially over powerline to the right devices.
 There is one area where X-10 shines and that is in RF remotes and sensors, the RF remotes last forever, signal can usually cover most mid-sized houses, repeaters are abundantly available.
 Their motion sensors have been time tested and battries last for a year or so.

+This plugin doesn't attempt to preserve the X10 states, simply passes the commands down to X10

 Examples:
  - Use inexpensive X-10 rf remotes to control devices